fowles/building-a-lock-free-mpmc-queue/index.md

 NOTES:

 - SLOW DOWN
-- Jeremy Manson talk [Advanced Topics in Programming Languages: The Java Memory Model](https://www.youtube.com/watch?v=1FX4zco0ziY) at Google NY in 2007
+- Jeremy Manson's talk [Advanced Topics in Programming Languages: The Java Memory Model](https://www.youtube.com/watch?v=1FX4zco0ziY) at Google NY in 2007
 - Provides a low level lexicon for talking about concurrency
 - Underscores the importance of using happens-before/happens-after terminology
 - Sapir-Whorf hypothesis